PsudoDeSudo/proxiani/README.md

 If you prefer to run Proxiani without a console window (recommended for most users), then launch the file called Start.vbs that is located inside the Proxiani folder.

-Then use VIP Mud to connect to:
+Then use your MUD client to connect to:
 - Host: localhost
 - Port: 1234